Original Paper |

 inserted into Escherichia coli strain M15, and the recombinant strain

-concentration of 0.5 mM.
-The recombinant protein was expressed in the form of
+of 0.5 mM.
+The recombinant protein was expressed in the form of inclusion

-inclusion bodies and purified by Ni-NTA affinity chromatography.
-The target
+bodies and purified by Ni-NTA affinity chromatography.
+The target protein was

-protein was incubated with the tumor cells at different concentrations for
+incubated with the tumor cells at different concentrations for different times

-different times and the results demonstrated that the target protein could
+and the results demonstrated that the target protein could inhibit the growth

 Key words curcin; expression; purification; recombinant protein;